markcellus/carousel-js/README.md

 ## Usage

+In order to use carousel, you can use one of the [pre-built files](/dist) if you want to quickly get started.
+Or, alternatively you can use the [source files](/src) directly if you are running your own build processes.

 ### Carousel

 You can create a carousel based off of a set of predetermined markup.
 Assuming you have the appropriate elements